laurentcrombe/Highway/README.md

 class App {
   constructor() {
-    // Create the Router
+    // Create the Loader
-    this.Router = new Highway.Router({
+    this.Loader = new Highway.Loader({
       views: {
         'my-view': MyView,
       },